LuukHenk/dotfiles/README.md

 2. Make the setup installer executable: `$ chmod +x dotfiles/setup_installer`
 3. Run the setup installer and follow the installation script: `$ ./setup_installer`

-## The file setup
+## The setup
-### setup_installer
-Run this file to start the setup installation
+Run the setup_installer to start the setup configuration
+- Asks for detection of package versions
+- Asks for installation of configuration files

+### Package versions
+(./lib/package_info.py) The versions of packages are compared with the latest stable version of the manager(s) .
+Programs and managers can be added to the __init__ function of the package info file.

-### /lib
+### Configuration file installer
-**config_file_installer.py**: This file contains a function for the installation of configuration files in the /etc folder.
-The files in /etc will stay synchronized with the files in your home after the installation using the magical symlinking (so no need to run the config_file_installer.py again after altering files in the /etc folder)
+(./lib/config_installer.py) The configuration file installer installs configuration files found in the config source path (standard: ./etc/).
+More files can be added to the __init__ function of the file.
+The configuration files will stay synchronized after the installation using the magical symlinking (so no need to run the config_file_installer.py again after altering the source files)

+#### Standard configuration files (for now)
 ### /etc
 This folder contains configuration files for the terminal and neovim.
 They will automatically be updated when altered after the installation